Let Your Lawn Breathe

 A core aeration is a type of lawn aeration in which a machine removes plugs of soil and thatch from a lawn.

 *Core aeration creates holes of a significant diameter – about ½ to ¾ of an inch, creating enough space for all the essential provisions to go down deep into your, lawn where they’re most needed

 *At Emerald Lawns, we also ensure that the cores are kept on the lawn to break down naturally.

 *It’s only creating “tunnels” every 12 inches (20% coverage).

 *You have to be sure that your irrigation and cable lines aren’t struck during aeration.

 *The lawn must be watered significantly the night before.

 When should you aerate?

-Aeration should be done during the growing seasons when grass can fill any open areas after the soil plugs are removed.
+- Core Aeration should be done during the growing seasons when grass can fill any open areas after the soil plugs are removed.

 We do aerations year-round though, so don’t worry about the timing.
 We’ll be there when you need your lawn aerated.